Come on in and visit....

 If you live in or near Newnan, Georgia or Coweta County, Georgia, and you’re interested in becoming a beekeeper, we can help you learn about this very old and interesting endeavor.
 More information about our beekeeping class below.

 Looking for a speaker?
 If your group is looking for a speaker please contact us.
 We are always looking for opportunities to explain the importance and fascination of honey bees and honey.

-The Coweta Beekeepers Association is offering a beekeeping class January 25, 2014, at 8:00 AM, at the Coweta Extension Office, 255 Pine Road, Newnan, Georgia.
+The Coweta Beekeepers Association is offering a beekeeping class January 24, 2015, from 8:00 AM to 4:00 PM, at the Coweta Extension Office, 255 Pine Road, Newnan, Georgia.